c-o-l-i-n/bing-bot/HELP.md

 ## 🙋 How to change the name Bing calls someone

 1. Navigate to the Settings Google Sheet at [go.osu.edu/bingsettings](https://go.osu.edu/bingsettings)
-2. Go to the `Nicknames` tab
+2. Go to the "Nicknames" tab
-3. Edit the text in the `Nickname` column
+3. Edit the text in the "Nickname" column

 ## 📲 How to move Bing to a new chat